teambit/docs/docs/getting-started/1-quick-start.md

 $ bit init --harmony
 ```

-This will initialize a Bit workspace in our (soon-to-be) "bad-jokes" app directory.
+This will initialize a Bit workspace in our new "bad-jokes" app directory.

-To important things to note are the new:
+Two important things to note here are the new:

-- `workspace.json` file that manages the entire workspace configurations (component environment, package manager, etc.)
+- `workspace.jsonc` file that manages the entire workspace configuration.

 - `components` directory for all soon-to-be-tracked components.